OpenWayside/pyDictStore/README.md

 # Minimum usage
 The minimum usage of this library requires you to add the decorator @storage to your class.
 This will automatically wrap your properties with the auto storage capabilities.
-The default value applied to any property is none.
+The default value applied to any property is None.
 To override this, you will need to apply the @default decorator to your propperty's getter.
 ```python
 @storage
 class ExampleClass():